Purple sulfur bacteria: Bioremediation

 Purple sulfur bacteria can contribute to a reduction of environmentally harmful organic compounds and odour emission in manure wastewater lagoons where they are known to grow.
 Harmful compounds such as methane, a greenhouse gas, and hydrogen sulfide, a pungent, toxic compound, can be found in wastewater lagoons.
 PSB can help lower the concentration of both, and others.

-Harmful organic compounds can be removed through photoassimilation, the uptake of carbon by organisms through photosynthesis.
+ugh photoassimilation, the uptake of carbon by organisms through photosynthesis.
 When PSB in the lagoons perform photosynthesis they can utilize the carbon from harmful compounds, such as methane, as their carbon source.
 This removes methane, a greenhouse gas, from the lagoon and reduces the lagoons' atmospheric pollution affect.

 H_{2}S can act as a sulfur source for PSB during these same photosynthetic processes that remove the organic compounds.
 The use of H_{2}S as a reducing agent by PSB removes it from the lagoon and leads to a reduction of odour and toxicity in the lagoons.